marvst/marvst/README.md

 ## Hi there 👋

+I've been working with technology for over 5 years, gaining experience across various stages of software solutions lifecycle.
+For the past 4 years, I’ve been acting as a Solutions Architect, collaborating with cross-functional teams to uncover and translate customer needs and business requirements into tailored and appropriate solutions focused on delivering value quickly.

 <!--
 **marvst/marvst** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.